 Clos de la Barthassade

-Terrasses du Larzac is about 45 minutes northwest of Montpellier in the Languedoc, one of the world’s few great appellations that are still approachable for young vignerons.
-The rugged, dry, windy lands are home to many legendary producers–Mas de Daumas Gassac and Grange des Pères, to name a few.
-It is here that Guillaume and Hélène Baron staked their claim, acquiring ten hectares of vineyards and producing their first vintage in 2014.
+One of the few great appellations of the world that is still approachable for young vignerons, Terrasses du Larzac is about 45 minutes northwest of Montpellier in the Languedoc.
+The rugged, dry, windy lands are home to many legendary producers–Mas de Daumas Gassac and Grange des Pères to name a few.
+It is here that Guillaume and Hélène Baron staked their claim, acquiring 25 acres of vineyards and producing their first vintage in 2014.

 Martine’s Wines is the exclusive U.S. importer for Clos de la Barthassade.